Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 ### 1.4.2 - step 2 - Using !home to return
 **Start**
-&b:star: Here we are, lost in the middle of nowhere, where only ruins remain.
+&b:sun: Here we are, lost in the middle of nowhere, where only ruins remain.
 Use &6!home &bor &6!home <name> &bto safely return to your home.

 **Repeat reminder**
 :lit: &eTry running &6!home &eor &6!home <name> &eto safely return home.